 While extremely sensitive to the issue of sexual harassment, the Delaware College of Art and Design has limited jurisdiction to act on these matters unless the student involved is willing to report such incidents to the proper authorities.
 The DCAD administration will facilitate this process in whatever way possible.
 Information of this nature will be kept in the strictest of confidence.

 STUDENTS WITH SPECIAL NEEDS

 The Americans with Disabilities Act was signed into law in July of 1990.
 Section 504, referred to as the “Civil Rights Act” for people with disabilities, mandates that “no otherwise qualified handicapped individual shall, solely by reason of his/her handicap, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination, under any program or activity receiving federal financial assistance.”
 The Delaware College of Art and Design adheres to this law and, whenever possible and appropriate, will make reasonable physical or instructional accommodations for students with documented disabilities.
 Although DCAD does not have a special program for students with learning disabilities, every effort will be made to provide appropriate teaching strategies to meet the needs of students with learning disabilities.
+Students with appropriately documented disabilities who have made specific accommodation requests to which they deem to have received an insufficient response can appeal through the Student Grievance Process as outlined in the Student Handbook.
 Please contact the Office of Student Services for assistance in this area.